-The Department of Medicine and The Washington University School of Medicine strive to create an inclusive environment for all people.
-While there is work to be done, groundwork has been laid to advance LGBTQIA+ patients, trainees, and employees.
+The Department of Medicine and WashU Medicine strive to create a welcoming environment for all people.
+While there is work to be done, groundwork has been laid to advance patients, trainees, and employees from all backgrounds.

 OUTmed’s goal is to be present in the St Louis community so we can develop connections for future programming and collaboration.

-Are you considering Washington University School of Medicine for residency, fellowship, or employment and interested in finding out more about our LGBTQ+ community?
+Are you considering WashU Medicine for residency, fellowship, or employment and interested in finding out more about us?
 Contact Jennifer Mosher at mosherj@wustl.edu.

-When moving to St Louis, MO, many people of the SGM community wonder if the city itself will be welcoming or LGBTQIA+ friendly.
-St Louis certainly is not like the coastal cities of Seattle, San Francisco, or New York City, but it boasts a Midwest charm that has many iconic queer scenes, diverse LGBTQIA+ population to find your own niche, and a little bit of everything for everyone.
-Here are some links about St Louis in general, and links more specific to the SGM community.
+When moving to St Louis, MO, many people wonder if the city itself will be welcoming to individuals of all identities.
+St. Louis certainly is not like the coastal cities of Seattle, San Francisco, or New York City, but it boasts a Midwest charm that has many iconic scenes, varied populations to find your own niche, and a little bit of everything for everyone.
+Here are some links about St Louis and the vast array of communities within our city.

 Faculty